x0xr00t/sl0ppy-kaliFix/README.md

 A small fixer for common kali update|upgrade issues.This tool fixes most of the common issues on kali|deb..
 It has a downgrade option for if needed.

 # Version
-* v0.5
+* v0.6

 # Side Note:
 this not fixes all issues, just most common issues for updating/upgrading issues.!!

 # Fixes Issues
+* APT Issues
-* apt issues
+* APT File
-* dpkg issues
+* DPKG Issues
-* checksum issues
+* CheckSum Issues
-* broken install issues
-* missing install files issues
+* Broken Install Issues
+* Missing Install Files Issues

+`I want to thank Martijn Kamminga, he requested APT-file purge to be added.` `Thanks sir `

 # Extra Functionality
 * Downgrade Functionality
 * Apt Auto Remove Functionality
-* Restore original kali deb
+* Restore Original Kali DEB

 # For Depracated Depency Issues
 * I advice to run cheksum fix, to sort these issues...